-Fig. 3.
-The architecture is intentionally depicted to be as structurally identical to the conventional RVFL (Fig. 1) as possible.
-The major difference is that the proposed approach is illustrated with four layers of neurons: input layer $(\mathbf{x},$ K neurons); density-based representation layer (F, $N \times K$ neurons): hidden layer (h.
-N neurons): and output layer (v.
-L neurons).
+This section presents an architecture of the RVFL utilizing the density-based encoding.
+The approach is illustrated in Fig. 3.
+The architecture is intentionally depicted to be as structurally identical to the conventional RVFL (see Fig. 1) as possible.
+The major difference is that the proposed approach is illustrated with four layers of neurons: input layer ( $\mathbf{x}$ , K neurons); density-based representation layer (F, $N \times K$ neurons); hidden layer (h, N neurons); and output layer (y, L neurons).
 Thus, in contrast to the conventional RVFL, the hidden layer is not connected directly to the input layer.
-Instead, each input feature is first transformed to a row of neurons storing its density-based encodings.
-These vectors constitute the density-based representation layer, which in turn is connected to the hidden layer.
-Note also, that the input and density-based representation layers are not fullyconnected.
+Instead, each input feature is first transformed into a row of neurons storing its density-based encodings.
+These vectors constitute the density-based representation layer, which, in turn, is connected to the hidden layer.
+Note also that the input and density-based representation layers are not fully connected.
 Each neuron in the input layer is only connected to N neurons in the corresponding row of the next layer.
-Moreover, these connections (blue lines in Fig. 3) are called "feature-dependent" because the activation of the i-th input neuron $\mathbf{x}i$ will be quantized to the closest integer v according to (4); in turn v determines the number of the rightmost connections, which transmit -1, the remaining connections from that neuron transmit +1.
-Since each neuron in the densitybased representation layer has only one incoming connection, the input activations are projected in the form of the bipolar matrix F.
+Moreover, these connections (blue lines in Fig. 3) are called "feature-dependent" because the activation of the ith input neuron $\mathbf{x}i$ will be quantized to the closest integer v according to (4); in turn, v determines the number of the rightmost connections, which transmits -1, the remaining connections from that neuron transmit +1.
+Since each neuron in the density-based representation layer has only one incoming connection, the input activations are projected in the form of the bipolar matrix $\mathbf{F}$ .

-It is also important to mention that the density-based representation and hidden layers are not fully-connected.
+It is also important to mention that the density-based representation and hidden layers are not fully connected.
 In fact, each neuron in the density-based representation layer has only one outgoing connection.
 Therefore, the matrix $\mathbf{W}^{\text{in}}$ describing the fixed random connections to the hidden layer is still $\mathbf{W}^{\text{in}} \in [N \times K]$ .
 Moreover, these connections have a clear structure.
-In Fig. 3 the connections are structured in such a way that each column in $\mathbf{F}$ is connected to one of the hidden layer neurons.
+In Fig. 3, the connections are structured in such a way that each column in $\mathbf{F}$ is connected to one of the hidden layer neurons.
 It explains why the number of hidden neurons N also determines the dimensionality of the density-based encoding of features: each hidden neuron has its corresponding column in $\mathbf{F}$ (see Fig. 4).
-Note that in Fig. 4 N is set to 10 only for visualization purposes.
+Note that, in Fig. 4, N is set to 10 only for visualization purposes.
 In practice, the values of N are larger.